fasttime/JScrewIt/README.md

 <dt><code>options.trimCode</code></dt>
 <dd>
-If this parameter is truthy, the specified input string is interpreted as JavaScript code and spaces and comments in the beginning and in the end are removed from the generated output.
+If this parameter is truthy, lines in the beginning and in the end of the file containing nothing but space characters and JavaScript comments are removed from the generated output.
+A newline terminator in the last preserved line is also removed.
-This is especially useful to remove banner comments and trailing newline characters which are sometimes found in minified scripts.
+This option is especially useful to strip banner comments and trailing newline characters which are sometimes found in minified scripts.
-This option has no effect if the input string is not well-formed JavaScript code.</dd>
+Using this option may produce unexpected results if the input is not well-formed JavaScript code.</dd>

 </dl>
 </dd>